 Imbalance in the tear mixture

-The tear film has three layers, oil, water, and mucus.
+The tear film consists of three layers: oil, water, and mucus.
 Problems with any of these can lead to dry eye symptoms.

-The top layer, oil, comes from the edges of the eyelids, where the meibomian glands produce lipids, or fatty oils.
-The oil smooths the tear surface and slows down the rate of evaporation.
+The top layer of the tear mixture consists of oil that derives from the meibomian glands in the edges of the eyelids.
+The oils help to smooth the tear surface and slow down the rate of tear evaporation.
 Faulty oil levels can cause the tears to evaporate too quickly.

-Problems with this layer can lead to film instability.
-If the water layer is too thin, the oil and mucus layers may touch each other, resulting in a stringy discharge, a hallmark sign of dry eyes.
+Problems with the middle layer can lead to tear film instability.
+If the water layer is too thin, the oil and mucus layers may touch each other, resulting in a stringy discharge that is characteristic of dry eyes.

-The inner layer, mucus, enables the tears to spread evenly over the eyes.
-A malfunction can lead to dry patches on the cornea, the front surface of the eye.
+The inner layer consists of mucus that enables the tears to spread evenly over the eyes.
+Problems with the inner layer can lead to dry patches on the cornea, which is the clear membrane that sits in front of the iris and pupil of the eye.